mistu4u/go-sample-app/README.md

 4) Authentication/authorization mechanism; if the client of this API is another application, API Key would be sufficient.
 If it is a user, implementation of authentication token is needed.

-5) Since speed was mentioned, I would have used some sort of cache, preferably Redis cache with db queries to make the system even faster.
+5) I would have used some sort of cache, preferably Redis cache with db queries to make the system even faster.
 However, without a db, I think the speed is optimal at this point.